Dates and times: 7 weeks on Fridays, 10:00am – 11:00am, June 24-August 5

-Note: Please plan to spend 2 hours each week watching videos and completing assignments.
+Note: Please plan to spend 2 hours each week outside of our meeting time watching videos and completing assignments.
 The prep work for the first week will be sent one week prior to the start date, to be completed before the first meeting.

 Facilitators: Vinnie Rigoglioso (Chemistry) and Lai Wong (Educational Psychology)